 8. Visit a theme park

-Many of these put on special activities for Halloween eg. Scarefest at Alton Towers or Fright Nights at Thorpe Park.
+Many theme parks and historical sites put on special activities for Halloween eg. Scarefest at Alton Towers or Fright Nights at Thorpe Park.

 Wherever you live, you’ll probably find an event going on near you…